UKCloud/documentation/articles/daas/daas-sd.md

 UKCloud Desktop as a Service provides a platform to deliver, protect and manage desktops and apps whilst containing costs and ensuring that end users can work anytime, anywhere, across any device.

 UKCloud Desktop as a Service provides significant security and compliance benefits to your organisation, whilst increasing workforce enablement through smarter more flexible working.
 This aligns with government policy around smart working within new Government Hubs.
-UKCloud Desktop as a Service also enables the Bring Your Own Device (BYOD) policy and supports remote working, without compromising application availability, security, and compliance.
+UKCloud Desktop as a Service also enables the Bring Your Own Device (BYOD) policy and supports remote working, without compromising application availability, security and compliance.

 ## What the service can help you achieve

-- **Deliver both dedicated and shared Windows 10 desktops.** Supports both standard and complex requirements within your organisation.
+- **Deliver both persistent and non-persistent Windows 10 desktops.** Supports both standard and complex requirements within your organisation.

 - **Virtualize individual applications.** Stream individual applications for those users that don't require a full desktop experience.

 - **Deliver apps to any device, anywhere.** Provide access to published apps running on any device through a single unified workspace.

-- **Enable flexible, remote working.** Leverage your BYOD policy; supporting employees accessing their work-related desktops and apps across both corporate and personal devices.
+- **Enable flexible, remote working.** Leverage your BYOD policy, supporting employees accessing their work-related desktops and apps across both corporate and personal devices.

 - **Improve security and compliance.** Achieved through central control and management of Windows images, ensuring all end users run a consistent and fully patched OS.